AlexanderLapygin/springboot-war-prometheus/README.md

     </a>
 </div>

-# Spring Boot WAR HelloWorld with monitoring on Prometheus
+# Spring Boot WAR with monitoring on Prometheus

 ## Feature tags